projectcalico/calico/docs/source/etcd-data-model.rst

 This document discusses the way Calico stores its data in etcd.
 This data store and structure acts as Calico's primary external and internal API, granting developers exceptional control over what Calico does.
-This document does not discuss the way this data gets turned into actual network topologies by individual components: for more on that, see :doc:`etcd-architecture`.
+This document does not describe the components that read and write this data to provide the connectivity that endpoints in a Calico network want: for more on that, see :doc:`etcd-architecture`.

 .. _etcd: https://github.com/coreos/etcd